rfuzzo/MWSE/docs/source/types/tes3weatherRain.md

 ### `underwaterSoundState`
 <div class="search_terms" style="display: none">underwatersoundstate</div>

-*Read-only*.
 The weather's underwater sound state flag.
 This value will be `true`, while the player is underwater.

 **Returns**: